 Knox works full-time as director of The Wellness Center in Marion, Indiana.
 He lives in Huntington with his wife, Kelsey.

-The 2016-17 season will mark the first season at Taylor for Jeff Kauffman Jr. Kauffman comes to Taylor after spending a season as an assistant coach at NCAA Division III Castleton University in Castleton, Vermont in 2015-2016.
+The 2017-2018 season will mark the second season at Taylor for Jeff Kauffman Jr. Kauffman comes to Taylor after spending a season as an assistant coach at NCAA Division III Castleton University in Castleton, Vermont in 2015-2016.
 While at Castleton Kauffman worked with sprinters, hurdlers, and sprint relay teams as well as assisting with recruiting efforts.

 A 2007 graduate of Cedarville University, Kuaffman served as the varsity track and field and cross country coach at Vergennes High School in Vergennes, Vermont from 2008 to 2015.
 While at Vergennes Kauffman's teams enjoyed tremendous success on the track, including having the Vermont Division II Boys State Champion in the 110-meter hurdles and the 300-meter hurdles as well as the 400-meter relay championship team.